jetstream-cloud/js2docs/docs/ui/cli/openrc.md

 One of the key changes to using Jetstream2's command line interface (CLI) is that it uses XSEDE credentials for authentication.
 To do that, you have to create an application credential via the [Horizon](../horizon/intro.md) interface.
 This page will walk you through that process.

+> **Please make sure to source the new Jetstream2 openrc in a fresh terminal session.
+If you invoke it in a session that's had another openrc sourced, you'll get an error like this:**
+*Error authenticating with application credential: Application credentials cannot request a scope.*
+{: .note}

 ### Openrc files are allocation-specific

 Each allocation you wish to use from the command line will need its own application credential and openrc file.